Click here to download as a .pdf

 The children in Year 5/6 have been working together to investigate related number facts in their Maths lessons.
 If you would like to practise finding related number facts, why not have a go at this activity on the Topmarks website?

-Now that the Open Evenings have taken place, if you have a child in Year 6 who will be starting in secondary school next September you should apply by 31 October 2017.
-Late applications can be made after 31 October, though these may be looked at after other applications.
+If you have a child in Year 6 who will be starting in secondary school next September you should apply by 31 October 2019 so the deadline is fast approaching!
+You can find out more about secondary applications here.

 — York School Services (@School_Services) September 12, 2019